This article may contain compensated links. See our full disclosure here

-Our pick of the best luggage for Italy travel in 2020 includes a selection of carry-on and check-in luggage that will secure your belongings but be easy for you to manage.
+Our pick of the best luggage for Italy travel for 2022 includes a selection of carry-on and check-in luggage that will secure your belongings but be easy for you to manage.

 We’ve also included a list of things to check should you want to bring your own luggage plus some bonus packing tips.
 So let’s get started.